 - Affably Evil: The Sentry Koopa is disdainful of Samus and works for Bowzer, but he secretly enjoys seeing her escape.

 - Art Shift: Went from traditional art to flash animation with the 15th comic.
 The drawn pages would also occasionally switch from pencil drawn to digitally.

 - When the hiatus is finished, the comic will shift back to traditional art.

 - Author Appeal:

-- Heartgear loves the Super Nintendo.
-Sprites are taken from Super Mario World and Super Mario RPG note , and the design of Bowser's castle is taken from Super Mario All-Stars, right down the green grass on the floor of Samus' cage.
+- Heartgear lists the SNES as her favorite gaming platform on her profile, and it shows here.
+Sprites are taken from Super Mario World and Super Mario RPG note , and the design of Bowzer's castle is taken from Super Mario All-Stars, right down to the green grass on the floor of Samus' cage.
 The lab Samus is exploring in the first comic looks like the Ceres Space Colony from Super Metroid.
 One comic features a piece of background music from Final Fantasy VI.